marietteschonfeld/DLreproduction/README.md

 This was part of a 35 hour attempt of getting the [LSTS Learning Where to Focus for Efficient Video Object Detection by Jiang ZhengKai et al](https://github.com/jiangzhengkai/LSTS) working.
 This repository only shows the work that went in translationg the Python 2 Linux code to Python 3 and Windows.
 Python 2 is deprecated since January 2020, while the author published the paper December 2020.
+The author used Python 2 for unclear reasons.
 This is why we at first tried to translate it.
 This github repository is only a small part of our efforts, see [our blog](https://medium.com/death-of-the-author/death-of-the-author-and-the-authors-responsibility-for-their-codebase-685ad0226931) for more effort getting the original code running.
 The project was quickly deemed too large to translate in full within the 35 hours, also including many libraries that only compile on linux, like bbox (using cython).
 Some workarounds are implemented, seemingly getting around the use of those libraries for now.